Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 14. Short-Term Training Programs For OFWs & Dependents

-This program consists of two sub-trainings that you can choose.
+This program consists of two sub-trainings that you can choose from.

 a.
 Skills for Employment Scholarship Program (SESP)

-The school or university must be accredited by MARINA, TESDA and other government training institution.
+The school or university must be accredited by MARINA, TESDA, and other government training institutions.

 OWWA will shoulder a maximum of Php14,500.00 per training course.